-How much you get paid on maternity leave varies from employer to employer
+How much you get paid on maternity leave varies

 How long can I have off with baby?

 You don’t even have to wait until your baby is here.
 If you’d prefer to prepare and rest in the last weeks of pregnancy you can start your leave as early as 16 weeks before baby is due.
-Or else you can keep working and go off two weeks before baby is set to arrive, leaving more time for cuddles.
+Or you can keep working and go off two weeks before baby is set to arrive, leaving more time for cuddles.

 What about my partner?